denten-books/plain-text/main.md

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`

-### 4.1.
-Knowledge At Hand

-What does it mean "have read" a book?
-Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a sequential manner.
-Possessing or owning the book is also somewhat besides the point.
-A deeper structure is implied.
-To have read is to claim to internalize, to understand, and to form a mental image or opinion.
-But what exactly is internalized?
-It cannot be the whole text, verbatim.
-By reading we mean something other than rote memorization.
-In his *Blue and Brown Books*, written somewhere between the *Tractatus* and *Philosophical Investigations*, Ludwig Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
-Wittgenstein further asks his readers to imagine an experimental "human reading machine," which like the child "reads" by making sounds which sometimes do and sometimes do not correspond with the printed word.
-An observer not familiar with the mechanism of this experimental "reader," could be fooled into thinking the machine is reading.
-The coincidence between sound and word remains accidental, however.
-We would remain skeptical of this activity as reading even if our machine were to begin to correlate letters to appropriate sounds consistently [@wittgenstein_blue_1965, 120-1].

-In his characteristically cryptic manner, Wittgenstein explains his thought experiment by making yet another analogy:

-> If A tries to make B believe that he is able to read Cyrillic script,
-> cheating him by learning a Russian sentence by heart and then saying it while
-> looking at the printed sentence, we may certainly say that A knows he is
-> pretending, and that his not reading is characterized by a particular
-> personal experience [@wittgenstein_blue_1965, 120-1].

-But suppose the man really does know how to read Russian, although when he reads he has a peculiar feeling of knowing the words by heart.
-Should we regard his personal experience as the criterion distinguishing between reading and not reading in that case?
-And again, Wittgenstein expects us to answer in the negative.
-It seems then, that the functional performance of reading cannot not determine the behavior alone.
-In each case, we had to check for the appropriate internalized mental state.
-Wittgenstein writes, "We here envision two mechanisms, the internal workings of which we can see, and this internal working is the real criterion for a person's reading or not reading.
-But in fact no such mechanisms are known to us in these cases" [@wittgenstein_blue_1965, 120].
-As it turns out, the mental state alone is also insufficient to describe reading definitively.
-Here, Wittgenstein asks us to imagine a person under the influence of drugs who is shown a set of discrete strings composed of nonsensical characters.
-When shown some random string of nonesensical characthers like `$%^&*`, for example, the drugged patient imagines he is reading some English word, like "above" or "stair," as if the typographical characters were meaningful.
-As far as the patient is concerned, he is reading.
-All the structural attributes of the action are there---the proper region of his brain is receiving stimulation; he follows the text with his eyes from left to right; and silently mouths the words.
-But this too is
-unacceptible: the patient merely imagines that he is reading [@wittgenstein_blue_1965, 122].

-In this way, neither the internal nor the external descriptions of the action seem adequate to encompass everything we mean by reading.
-And yet we do have a relatively clear picture of what reading properly entails, what it looks like, what it sounds like, how to do it, and how to teach others to do it.
-In building this chain of deferring analogies (from the reading child to the drug induced reading hallucination) we are acting as though "we had tried to find the real artichoke by stripping it of its leaves," writes Wittgenstein [@wittgenstein_blue_1965, 125].
-Instead, the leaves, when bundled together, are the artichoke.

-For Wittgenstein, our mistake lies in attempting to reduce cognitive activity like "reading" to a set of either external (functional) attributes or internal (formal) mental structures.
-Yet neither of these are sufficient.
-Reading happens in the head and on the page [@wittgenstein_blue_1965, 16].
-Wittgenstein explains that:

-> In the consideration of our problems one of the most dangerous ideas is the
-> idea that we think with, or in, our heads [...]
-"Thinking takes place in the
-> head" really means only "the head is connected with thinking."---Of course
-> one says also 'I think with my pen' and this localization is at least as good
-> [@wittgenstein_blue_1965, 116].

-In setting this tension between functional (behaviorist) and formal (structuralist) accounts of cognitive activity, Wittgenstein's thought experiments point a way

 ### 4.1 Media Being (Beckett, Sartre)

-Beckett sets the stage for his 1958 Krapp's Last Tape on "a late evening in the future."1 The reason for this rather ambiguous dating is probably technological.
-The first personal tape-recorders were manufactured in Germany in the early 1930s, with public demonstrations of the device happening as early as 1933 in Europe.2 The play makes it clear that Krapp is in the habit of reviewing and recording his tapes on the eve of his birthday.
+Beckett sets the stage for his 1958 Krapp's Last Tape on "a late evening in the future" [@beckett_krapps_1960, 55].
+The reason for this rather ambiguous dating is probably technological.
+The first personal tape-recorders were manufactured in Germany in the early 1930s, with public demonstrations of the device happening as early as 1933 in Europe.14 The play makes it clear that Krapp is in the habit of reviewing and recording his tapes on the eve of his birthday.
 On this particular evening, he is turning sixty-nine, and he is listening to a recording of his thirty-nine year-old self, who in turn reports listening to a ten-to-twelve year-old tape.
-This dating sequence places the work well into the mid-1970s by a conservative estimate—a date which is ironically, more than a decade after the invention of the compact cassette tape (1962) by Phillips and only a few years before the introduction of the iconic Sony Walkman product line (1979).3 It is likely that Beckett wanted to protect the chronological integrity of the plot by shifting the time of the play forward.
+This dating sequence places the work well into the mid-1970s by a conservative estimate—a date which is ironically, more than a decade after the invention of the compact cassette tape (1962) by Phillips and only a few years before the introduction of the iconic Sony Walkman product line (1979).
+It is likely that Beckett wanted to protect the chronological integrity of the plot by shifting the time of the play forward.
 What he could not have predicted is the increasing pace of technological innovation in the twentieth century.

-"Computer assisted tracing of text evolution"

 These modest annotations to Beckett's work are not meant to be facetious.
 The multiplicity of Krapp's fictional selves is made logically possible by the